 Interoperability is an ongoing pursuit to improve your ability to receive and send usable data.
 It is not a once and done thing.
-Healthcare IT News also underlines this view of Healthcare IT Interoperability.
-In a paper by the ONC "A 10-Year Vision to Achieve an Interoperable Health IT Infrastructure they outline a plan for an interoperable healthcare ecosystem.
+This view of Healthcare IT Interoperability is also emphasized in Healthcare IT News.
+In their paper,"A 10-Year Vision to Achieve an Interoperable Health IT Infrastructure ,the ONC outlines a plan for an interoperable healthcare ecosystem.

-It is an ongoing pursuit of increased interoperability and an IT and business architectural goal is ongoing and continually self-improving.
+The pursuit of increased interoperability as an IT and business architectural goal is ongoing and continually self-improving.
 In order to start achieving increased interoperability, you have to assess honestly where you stand now and where you want to go.

 Where to start

 In an enterprise or a single hospital system, one should start with an inventory of business processes, software systems, databases, data standards in use,, reference data files and business partners.